openlawteam/tribute-ui/README.md

 [Ganache CLI Options](https://github.com/trufflesuite/ganache-cli#options)

+#### Troubleshooting

+- **Nonce errors:** If you're developing on Ganache and receiving any errors from the app related to an incorrect nonce(s), resetting your Ganache account(s) in MetaMask should fix this.
+To reset your accounts click: _Settings->Advanced->Reset Account_.

 ## Running the local graph-node

 Clone the https://github.com/openlawteam/molochv3-contracts repo and from the root open up a terminal, `npm ci`.